-Fixed amount discounts do make sense, but only if you're applying them per individual services.
+Fixed amount discounts do make sense, but only if you're applying them per individual service.

-#1 Edit the amount of billable hours to reduce the total price
+#1 Edit the number of billable hours to reduce the total price

 In this example, we have reduced the Project management hours quantity from 20 to 15, thus effectively creating a discount of $500.